aws/sagemaker-hyperpod-cli/README.md

 ### Listing Jobs

-This command lists all the training jobs in the connected HyperPod cluster or namespace.
+This command lists all the training jobs in the connected SageMaker HyperPod cluster or namespace.

 ```
 hyperpod list-jobs [--namespace <namespace>] [--all-namespaces] [--selector <key=value>]